About Us

 Tom Davison

 Is Professor of trumpet and brass at the Franz Liszt Music Academy Budapest.
-He is a prolific virtuoso trumpet player, professional recording artist and a member of the brass quintet “In Medias Brass.”
-Tamas works with Tom Davison on audition award programs for the Lizst Academy Series in Budapest and the first Hungarian National University competition for music students.
-Tamas is a Board Member and academic panel judge for the DYMF.
+He is a prolific virtuoso trumpet player, professional recording artist and a leader of the brass quintet “In Medias Brass.”
+Tamas works with Tom on audition award programs for the Lizst Academy Series in Budapest and helped created the first Hungarian National University competition for music students.
+Tamas is a Board Member of the DYMF panel.
+In May 2025 Tamas held the first ever Brass Master Class at New College Oxford University.

 Named a ‘Young Classical Star’ by Classic FM, the British violinist, Cristian de Sá, embarked on his career aged 24 with his European recital debut at the Concertgebouw, Amsterdam, and concerto debut with the Gulbenkian Orchestra, Lisbon, and has since been invited to perform in many of Europe’s prestigious halls.
 He has played chamber music alongside Renaud Capuçon, Maxim Vengerov and has been broadcast on BBC Radio 3, France Musique, RTP Portugal, Scala Radio and contributes to The Strad Magazine and BBC Radio 4.